 Flooding.
 It seems to be a more regular occurrence.
 But does the meteorological record back that up?
 Each of the 1982, 1993, and 2015–16 floods resulted in eight peaks of record among the selected stations included in this study, whereas the 2017 flood resulted in 21 peaks of record.
 By the numbers, drought ($236.6 billion, CPI-adjusted), severe storms ($206.1 billion, CPI-adjusted) and inland flooding ($119.9 billion, CPI-adjusted) have caused considerable damage based on the list of billion-dollar events in just the Southwestern area of the U.S. alone.

-These billion-dollar events were followed by recovery and cleanup.
-With floods come hazards such as mold or airborne dusts containing harmful substances.
-And, the need for personal protective equipment (PPE) for a wide swathe of professional workers.
-Workers fall under the scope of occupational health and safety regulatory agencies and requirements apply when using PPE.
 For questions about the proper use of PPE, refer to product user instructions or contact the manufacturer directly.
-The following is a discussion of “above the shoulders PPE” including respiratory, hearing and head/eye/face protection for use during flood recovery and cleanup.
-There may, however, be a need for other protection in the form of protective footwear, clothing, gloves, etc, depending on the situation.
+The following is a discussion of “above the shoulders PPE” including respiratory, hearing, and head/eye/face protection for use during flood recovery and cleanup.
+There may also be a need for other protection in the form of protective footwear, clothing, gloves, etc., depending on the situation.

 Workers involved in flood recovery and clean-up face both obvious and hidden respiratory hazards.
 Many of these hazards do not become apparent until the waters have receded.